 Pastor, Entrepreneur, Thought Leader

 Rich has been involved in church leadership for over 20 years.
-He lead in one of the first multisite churches in North America, The Meeting House in Toronto, which became the leading multi-site church in Canada with over 4,500 people in 6 locations (today they are 17 locations with somewhere over 6,000 people attending).
+He led in one of the first multisite churches in North America, The Meeting House in Toronto, which became the leading multisite church in Canada with over 4,500 people in six locations (today they are seventeen locations with somewhere over 6,000 people attending).
 In addition, he served on the leadership team of Connexus Community Church in Ontario, a North Point Community Church Strategic Partner.

 For seven years he served as a part of the four member Lead Team at Liquid Church in the Manhattan facing communities of New Jersey.
-In his time with the church it grew from 1 campus to 6 and attendance grew to over 3,500 people.
+In his time with the church it grew from one campus to six and attendance grew to over 3,500 people.

 Rich’s first book, Unreasonable Churches: 10 Churches Who Zagged When Others Zigged and Saw More Impact Because of It, is an Amazon bestseller in the Church Leadership category.
 It’s designed to help church leaders think a new thought and take new risks in impacting their community.